 Los Alamitos is a somewhat small city located in the state of California.
 With a population of 11,716 people and four constituent neighborhoods, Los Alamitos is the 393rd largest community in California.

 Housing costs in Los Alamitos are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Los Alamitos is a very ethnically-diverse city.
+Los Alamitos is an extremely ethnically-diverse city.
 The people who call Los Alamitos home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Los Alamitos residents report their race to be White, followed by Asian.
 Los Alamitos also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.18% of the city’s residents.
+People of Hispanic or Latino origin account for 23.22% of the city’s residents.
 Important ancestries of people in Los Alamitos include Irish, English, Italian, and French .

 The most common language spoken in Los Alamitos is English.
 Other important languages spoken here include Spanish and Korean.